 Answer:

-Since child and trolley are considered in a system thus speed of the centre of mass change only when an external force will act on the system.
-When the child starts to move on the trolley the force produced is the internal force of the system so this will produce no change in the velocity of the CM.
+Since the child and trolley are considered in a system, the speed of the centre of mass changes only when an external force acts on the system.
+When the child starts to move on the trolley, the force produced is the internal force of the system, so this will produce no change in the velocity of the CM.

 Answer: